 Cyanuric Acid is like sunscreen for your pool water’s chlorine.
 Much like your skin, chlorine particles are sensitive to the sun’s UV rays and when the rays hit chlorine particles, they destabilize, break apart, and subsequently evaporate out of the pool water.
 Cyanuric Acid like a strong SPF on your skin, Cyanuric Acid binds to the chlorine particles and protects them from the sun’s UV rays.

-What is Cyanuric Acid in Pools
+What is Cyanuric Acid in Pool Water

 Cyanuric acid (CYA), also known as chlorine stabilizer or pool conditioner, is a chemical that helps stabilize the chlorine in your pool.
 It protects your chlorine from breaking down under the sun’s UV rays.
 The right levels of cyanuric acid help your chlorine last longer, which means your sanitizer can continue to kill bacteria, contaminants, and algae.

 The ideal range for cyanuric acid is between 30 and 50 ppm.
 Maintaining the right balance between cyanuric acid and chlorine is crucial for a sanitized pool.
-Too much cyanuric acid and your chlorine’s effectiveness decreases.
+Too much cyanuric acid and chlorine’s effectiveness decreases.
 Too little cyanuric acid and chlorine will break down under the sun’s UV rays.
 Where does cyanuric acid come from?
 Two of the most common chlorine products used for disinfection are dichlor and trichlor.

-Dichlor and trichlor contain both chlorine and cyanuric acid so it is not necessary to add cyanuric acid to the pool water.
-Trichlor is about 55% CYA by weight.
+- Dichlorchlorine (a type of stabilized chlorine that can be granular or found as tablets.
+Dichlor dissolves quickly and is high in stabilizer) and trichloro contain both chlorine and cyanuric acid so it is not necessary to add cyanuric acid to the pool water.

 Stabilizer (cyanuric acid) is also sold at most pool supply stores.
 Cal-hypo and liquid chlorine do not contain stabilizer